Ensemble optimal control for managing drug resistance in cancer therapies: Ensemble optimal control in action: numerical experiments

 where $\ell^1,\ell^2$ have been introduced in \cref{eq:ell_cost_1,eq:ell_cost_2}, $T$ is set according to \cref{table:Time_horizon}, and $\mu_N$ is the discrete measure on the ensemble of parameters that we defined in \cref{eq:mu_N_simul}.
 We used the following gradient-based minimization scheme for the numerical minimization of $\J^1$ and $\J^2$ (see \cref{prop:g_descent}):

 where $\Pi_\U\colon L^2([0,T], \R) \to \U$ is the projection onto $\U$ (see \cref{eq:proj_convex}), and where we set $\eta=0.125$.
 In order to avoid the introduction of any bias towards turning the therapy on or off, we considered as an initial guess the control $u^i_0\equiv 0.5$ for $i=1,2$, which is at every instant equi\-distant from $1$ (full-dosage) and $0$ (discontinued therapy).
 We repeated the step described in \cref{eq:g_descent_simul} for $500$ iterations.
-We implemented the simulations in Python, and we relied on the automatic differentiation tools of Pytorch.
+We implemented the simulations in Python, and we relied on the automatic differentiation tools of Pytorch. { We also performed numerical simulations on the minimax problems related to the functionals functionals $\J^1_{\max},\J^2_{\max} \colon \U \to \R$ defined as follows: